prashanthpai/redis_cron/README.md

 redis_cron runs scheduled jobs sequentially in a single thread since redis commands can only be run by one thread at a time inside redis.

-NOTE: This project is experimental and not complete yet.

 ## Install

 ```sh